sverweij/virtual-code-owners/README.md

 ### CODEOWNERS

-Running `npx virtual-code-owners` would combine this into a CODEOWNERS file like this:
+Running `npx virtual-code-owners` will combine these into a CODEOWNERS file like this:

 ```CODEOWNERS
 #